massimocandela/dataflux/README.md

 ```
 In this example, we added an explicit relation between `author.id` and `book.authorId`.
 This means that the store will return as books belonging to the author, all the books having `authorId` equals to the id of the author.

+Other ways to declare relations:

+* `account.addRelation("user", "userId")`

+  When the third parameter is missing, it defaults to "id" (i.e., it is the shorter version of `account.addRelation("user", "userId", "id")`).
+This means that the store will return as user of the account, the user having `id` equals to `account.userId`.

+* `author.addRelation("book", filterFunction)`

+  When the second parameter is a function, the function will be used by the store to filter the objects of the connected model.
+The `filterFunction` receives two parameters `(parentObject, possibleChildObject)` and returns a boolean.
+In this way you can create complex relations; e.g., a `filterFunction` equal to `(author, book) => author.name == book.authorName && author.surname == book.authorSurname` creates a relation based on two attributes.

+#### Accessing model relations

-Now all the author objects will have the method `getRelation(type, filterFunction)` that can be used to retrieve a relation associated with the author.
+Once the relation between the author and the book models is declared, all the author objects will expose a method `getRelation(type, filterFunction)` that can be used to retrieve a relation associated with the author.
 The `type` defines the model type (in our case, 'book'), the `filterFunction` is an optional parameter that can be passed in case the output needs an additional filtering.

 For example, imagine you have the `author1` object defined in the examples above (Dante Alighieri):